 Members can become frustrated when they perceive that the church is not meeting their core spiritual needs.

-The interesting dynamic of the church is that conflict is often avoided.
+The interesting dynamic is that church conflict is often avoided.

-Christians want to be perceived as kind – often resulting in issues not being resolved.
+Christians want to be perceived as kind – often resulting in unresolved issues.

-The other interesting dynamic is that the leadership is often unaware of member frustrations.
+The other interesting dynamic is that the leadership is often unaware of member’s frustrations.

 This can sadly result in unresolved issues and member defection.

-Soliciting feedback is one way to determine the perception of how well the church is meeting member needs.
+Soliciting feedback is one way to determine the perception of how well the church is meeting member’s needs.

-I used to tell my employees, “I can’t fix it if I don’t know it’s broke”.
+I used to tell my employees, “I can’t fix it if I don’t know it’s broken.”

 I discovered that complaints are often a gift and a learning experience.

-Church leaders need to understand church member perceptions and develop systems to meet their needs – as long as their needs fall under the umbrella of the vision and mission of the organization.
+Church leaders need to understand church member’s perceptions and develop systems to meet their needs – as long as their needs fall under the umbrella of the vision and mission of the organization.

-This is another reason to have a clearly defined and communicated vision and mission statement – which helps church members understand what the church is trying to achieve.
+Clearly define and communicate the vision and mission statement to help church members understand what the church is trying to achieve.

 When developing a church survey, it is important to think about those things that affect the member experience.